shhossain/computer_science/Networking/readme.md

 Post Office Protocol 3 (POP3) is an internet standard for email retrieval.
 It is used by email clients to retrieve email messages from a mail server.

 #### IMAP(Internet Message Access Protocol)
-Internet Message Access Protocol (IMAP) is an internet standard protocol for accessing email on a remote mail server.
+Internet Message Access Protocol (IMAP) is an Internet standard protocol for accessing email on a remote mail server.
 It is used by email clients to retrieve email messages from a mail server.

 #### TELNET(Terminal Network)
 TELNET is a standard TCP/IP protocol used for virtual terminal service given by ISO.
 This enables one local machine to connect with another.
 The computer which is being connected is called a remote computer and which is connecting is called the local computer.
 TELNET operation lets us display anything being performed on the remote computer in the local computer.
 This operates on the client/server principle.
 The local computer uses the telnet client program whereas the remote computer uses the telnet server program.